Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • medications.

-I hope the article on the symptoms of bruxism gave a clear understanding of such a dangerous disorder in the body, which is not considered a disease, but can cause considerable damage to health.
+I hope the article about the symptoms of bruxism gave a clear understanding of such a dangerous disorder in the body, which is not considered a disease, but can cause considerable damage to health.

 Sources: en.wikipedia, A.M.
 Brozgol and V.A.
-Alekseev "Pathological abrasion of teeth", 1970; A.P.
+Alekseev “Pathological abrasion of teeth”, 1970; A.P.
 Zaligyan and L.M.
-Demner "Clinic and treatment of bruxism", Dentistry, p.
-77 #5, 1986; N.V.
+Demner “Clinic and treatment of bruxism”, Dentistry, p.
+77 No. 5, 1986; N.V.
 Yuryeva, N.N.
 Maslova, P.N.
-Geletin "Electroencephalographic features in patients with bruxism".
+Geletin "Electroencephalographic features in patients with bruxism."

-Elena Valve for the Sleepy Cantata project.
+Elena Valve for the project Sleepy Cantata.

-Read on the topic:
+Read on topic:

 • Bruxism in adults, causes;